Pectocaris

-Pectocaris is a genus of extinct bivalved arthropod from the Cambrian Maotianshan Shale, Yunnan Province of China.
-There are currently three known species within the genus.
+Pectocaris is an extinct genus of bivalved arthropods from the Cambrian Maotianshan Shales, Yunnan Province of China.
+There are currently four known species within the genus.

 Discovery

-The first species in the genus, Pectocaris spatiosa, was described in 1999 from fossils from Maotianshan Shale, however they were not the first fossils of the genus to be dug out of the formation, in 1987 partial hymenocarine fossils were described as belonging to the genus Odaraia (Odaraia ? eurypetala).
+The first species of the genus, Pectocaris spatiosa, was described in 1999 from fossils of the Maotianshan Shales; however, these were not the first fossils of the genus to be extracted from the formation, as partial hymenocarine fossils described as belonging to the genus Odaraia (Odaraia? eurypetala) were described in 1987.
 Since these fossils were partially preserved, they were not recognised as part of a different genus until 2004, keeping their species name, erecting Pectocaris euryptela.
 The final species, Pectocaris inopinata was not described until 2021.
 All species come from the Yu'anshan Member of the Chiungchussu Formation.

-The genus' name, Pectocaris, comes from Latin Pecto, "comb"; and caris, "shrimp" or "crab".
+The genus' name, Pectocaris, comes from Latin pecto, "comb"; and caris, "shrimp" or "crab".

-Description and Species
+Description and species

-Pectocaris possessed a fused bivalved carapace, covering about half of the total body length; out of which a couple of pedunculate eyes, both antennae and part of the head.
+Pectocaris possessed a fused bivalved carapace, covering about half of the total body length; out of which were a pair of pedunculate eyes, both antennae and part of the head.
 They had triangular-shaped mandibles.
 They had a multisegmented body, with pairs of limbs across it; only the cephalothorax had biramic appendages, the rest of them possessing a multisegmented endopod and a flap-shaped exopod, bordered by marginal setae, much like their antennae.
 Their body ended in a long telson, with a pair of fins forming a crescent moon shape.

 Pectocaris spatiosa

 The type and largest species, surpassing 10 cm in length.
-They possessed about 50 body segments, each one accompanied by its own pair of limbs.
+It possessed about 50 body segments, each one accompanied by its own pair of limbs.
 The cephalothoracic appendages were relatively thin and their antennae were the shortest proportionally.

 The species' name comes from Latin, meaning "spacious".

 Pectocaris eurypetala

 P. eurypetala was the mid-sized species, measuring about 4.5 cm long.
-They possessed about 53 body segments, each one accompanied by its own pair of limbs.
+It possessed about 53 body segments, each one accompanied by its own pair of limbs.
 The cephalothoracic appendages were relatively thin, with endites, their antennae were the thinnest proportionally.

 The species' name comes from Latin eury, "wide", and Greek petala, "petals"; meaning "wide petals", referring to their bivalved carapace.